matannagar/SMS-Spam-Detection-Web/README.md

 # Spam Detection Web Tool

 Spam SMS Detection Project implemented using NLP & Transformers. roBerta - a hugging face Transformer model for text classification is used to fine-tune to best suit data to achieve the best results.
 The model was deployed on the Flask server.
-Application deployed in Google Cloud Platform

 # Demo